BrendahKiragu/brendah-week1-js-code-challenge/challenge-1/README.md

 The result is now shown using alert to display the marks and corresponding grade.

 # Running the function.
- To run the function, you can either:
+ To run the function:
- 1. Open the browser's console and run it there.
+ 1. Open the index.html in a browser.
- 2. Include the fuction in a html file using <script> </script>, then load the html file in a browser and run it.